 Former professional pitcher Tim LaVigne begins his fourth year on the Monarchs staff as pitching coach.

-"Tim has done a fantastic job not only with the pitching, but everyone how he has immersed himself into the community and that is what we want to be about at ODU.
-Tim's experiences as a player at Virginia and as a professional player with help us paint a well rounded picture for our current ODU players as well as all future Monarchs and their families." - Chris Finwood.
+"Tim has done a fantastic job not only with the pitching, but with everyone.
+He has immersed himself into the community and that is what we want to be about at ODU.
+Tim's experiences as a player at Virginia and as a professional player will help us paint a well rounded picture for our current ODU players as well as all future Monarchs and their families." - Chris Finwood, Head Coach.

 Last season, the Monarchs weekend starters were one of the lowest in the league led by Andy Roberts at 2.92, Dean Ali at 3.02 and Ryan Yarbrough who was selected in the 20th round of the draft was at 3.27.

-LaVigne, a standout reliever at the University of Virginia played 11 seasons in the minors after being selected in the 32nd round of the 2000 Major League Baseball draft by the New York Mets.
-He also played in the New York Yankees and Houston Astros organizations.
+LaVigne, a standout reliever at the University of Virginia, played 11 seasons in the minors after being selected in the 32nd round of the 2000 Major League Baseball draft by the New York Mets.
+He also played with the New York Yankees and Houston Astros organizations.

 In 2002, LaVigne had 16 saves for Binghamton, the New York Mets AA affiliate.
 He had 22 saves, a 5-3 record with a 2.87 earned run average in 2009 with Acereros de Monclova in the Mexican league.
 He won six games in 2001 and 2009, as he finished his career with 109 saves and a 3.71 earned run average.
 Lavigne also fanned 451 batters in 664.2 innings of work.